Jeremy38100/Evoke/README.md

 ## Technologies Used

-- [Vite](https://vitejs.dev/): A fast build tool for modern web applications.
+- ⚡️ [Vite](https://vitejs.dev/): A fast build tool for modern web applications.
-- [pnpm](https://pnpm.io/): A fast and efficient package manager.
+- 🌐 [React](https://reactjs.org/): A JavaScript library for building user interfaces.
-- [React](https://reactjs.org/): A JavaScript library for building user interfaces.
+- ✅ [TypeScript](https://www.typescriptlang.org/): A statically typed programming language that enhances code safety and maintainability.
-- [TypeScript](https://www.typescriptlang.org/): A statically typed programming language that enhances code safety and maintainability.
+- 📨 [PeerJS](https://peerjs.com/): A JavaScript library for WebRTC peer-to-peer communication.
-- [PeerJS](https://peerjs.com/): A JavaScript library for WebRTC peer-to-peer communication.
+- 🧪[Playwright](https://playwright.dev/): A powerful library for controlling multiple pages in parallel.
-- DALL-E: A powerful image generation model by OpenAI for creating unique and creative images.
+- 🖼️ DALL-E: A powerful image generation model by OpenAI for creating unique and creative images.

 ## Configuration and Installation